-General data points are described in section "Additional information - General data points" in the X20 system user's manual.
+General data points are described in section "Additional information - General data points" in the X20 System user's manual.

-6.2 Function model 0 - Flat
+5.2 Function model 0 - Flat

-In function model "Flat", CAN information is transferred via cyclic input and output registers.
+In the "Flat" function model, CAN information is transferred via cyclic input and output registers.
 All data for a CAN object (8 CAN data bytes, identifier, status, etc.) is accessible as individual data points (see also "The CAN object" on page 5).